 16. TRAVEL JOURNAL Free Printables for Young Kids

 Keeping a travel journal is SUCH a great habit to teach kids.
 On my first solo trip, my mom gave me a journal.
 And I’ve been keeping them and re-living my travels from them ever since!

 The style of travel journal for young kids will obviously be different from older kids.
 Since my kids are new to writing and practicing their sounding skills, I want a travel journal with a blend of writing and drawing.

-Here are my favorite road trip journals for young kids:
+Here are my favorite FREE road trip journals for young kids: